sheb1853/Cookie-Converter-for-ChromeKatz-Output/README.md

 ## **About This Tool**

-This script is designed to convert the output of **ChromeKatz** to a **JSON** format that can be directly imported into the **Cookie Editor** extension for Chrome.
+This script is designed to convert the output of **ChromeKatz** to a **JSON** format that can be directly imported into the **Cookie Editor** extension.
 It processes extracted cookies and outputs a properly formatted JSON file for easy browser import.

 ---